biocore/qiime/doc/tutorials/tutorial.rst

 	* pick_otus:otu_picking_method	uclust
 	* pick_otus:similarity	0.97

-In the newly created directory :file:`wf_da/uclust_picked_otus/`, there will be two files.
+Note that tabs separate fields, e.g.: pick_otus:similarity[TAB]0.97.
+Once this step in the workflow is run, in the newly created directory :file:`wf_da/uclust_picked_otus/`, there will be two files.
 One is :file:`seqs.log`, which contains information about the invocation of the script.
 The OTUs will be recorded in the tab-delimited file :file:`seqs_otus.txt`.
 The OTUs are arbitrarily named by a number, which is recorded in the first column.
 The subsequent columns in each line identify the sequence or sequences that belong in that OTU.

 .. _pickrepseqsforotu: